 Consistency

 People tend to trust companies with whom they are familiar.
 The more they see a brand name, tagline, or logo, the more inclined they are to regard it as a stable and reliable source of information.
 That is the starting point.
-To keep the momentum going, a data center needs to become an authority in its field.
+A data center needs to become an authority in its field to keep the momentum going.

 Relevancy

-In a business context, relevance refers to the delivery of content that informs, entertains, and otherwise engages the recipient.
+In a business context, relevance refers to delivering content that informs, entertains, and otherwise engages the recipient.
 This content must matter to a consumer at each stage of their buyer's journey.
-To succeed, the data center’s sales staff must figure out what potential clients want and need and then actually give it to them on a regular basis.
+To succeed, the data center’s sales staff must figure out what potential clients want and need and then give it to them regularly.

 Once a company has gained the trust of enough people, they will talk about it to their friends and colleagues, and in this era of social media, peer recommendations are gold.